dennispassway/tropo/README.md

 # Tropo

 Tropo was a graduation project that explored the possibilities of gestures and user experience design.
 It is an in-browser 3D world build with ThreeJS.
-Originally it was build on the CommonJS way.
-This new version is build modular with RequireJS so that it the application can easily be changed or improved.
+Originally it was build as a CommonJS application.
+This new version of Tropo is build modular with RequireJS so that the application can easily be changed or improved.

 Check out the awesome casevideo of the original Tropo application!